A person's hand holds a magnifying glass over a candle in an open box on a wooden coffee table in a bright living room.

 If the ingredient list looks like a sci-fi novel (hello, dihydromyrcenol and hydroxycitronellal), that's often the fragrance blend.
 Some are harmless.
 Others can be irritants.

-Spotting Safety & Allergy Information
+Spotting Safety and Allergy Information

 Safety info isn't just legal fluff—it helps keep your space safe.